Floyd's girlfriend recalls their struggles with addiction

 “May I tell the story?” she asked.
 “It’s one of my favorite stories to tell.”

-She said she became upset because the father was not coming to the lobby to discuss their son’s birthday.
+She said she became upset that day because the father was not coming to the lobby to discuss their son’s birthday.
 Floyd came over to check on her.

+“Floyd has this great, deep Southern voice, raspy," Ross recalled.
+“And he’s like, ‘Sis, you OK, sis?’
+And I wasn’t OK.
+I was like, ‘No, I’m just waiting for my sons’ father.’
+He said, ‘Can I pray with you?’"

 Minnesota is a rarity in explicitly permitting such “spark of life” testimony about a crime victim ahead of a verdict.
 Defense attorneys often complain that such testimony allows prosecutors to play on jurors’ emotions.